-- Wool Loungers: A minimalist slip-on made from merino wool availbe for men and women.
+- Wool Loungers: A minimalist slip-on made from merino wool available for men and women.

 - Tree Loungers: A minimalist slip-on made from eucalyptus tree pulp for men and women.

-- Tree Skippers: A classic boat shoe made with breezy eucalyptus tree for men and women.
+- Tree Skippers: A classic boat shoe made with breezy eucalyptus tree fiber for men and women.

-- Women’s Tree Breezers: A classic ballet flat made with breezy eucalyptus tree.
+- Women’s Tree Breezers: A classic ballet flat made with breezy eucalyptus tree fiber.

 Allbirds Style, Colors, and Aesthetics